 Moreover, it’s important to mention that some women are predisposed to having an immune reaction to the materials used to manufacture breast implants.
 As a result, their body induces an inflammatory process that manifests itself through symptoms of breast implant illness.

-Since breast implant illness is not a recognized medical condition, there is no specific treatment approach.
-Instead, in many cases, it’s up to every surgeon to determine what the best treatment strategy is for each patient.
+Since breast implant illness is not a recognised medical condition, there is no specific treatment approach.
+Instead, in many cases, it’s up to the surgeon to determine what the best treatment strategy is for each patient.
 The process starts with diagnosing the problem.
-At this point, diagnosis criteria for BII don’t exist.
+At this point, there is no clear diagnosis for BII.
 To identify BII, it’s necessary to rule out the many other causes that induce the above-mentioned symptoms.

 For many BII patients, a solution has been to remove the implants.
 This can be done with or without either a partial capsulectomy or an en-bloc capsulectomy, i.e. to remove both the implant and the surrounding capsule.

-Every plastic surgeon may have a different approach toward addressing BII in their patients.
 One study found that patients who underwent explantation (including some en bloc capsulectomies) demonstrated significant improvement in BII symptoms.
-The improvement level was the same if done as either an enbloc or partial capsulectomy.
+The improvement level was the same if done as either an en bloc or partial capsulectomy.

-Many plastic surgeons do not agree with en-bloc capsulectomy approach.
 Despite some studies showing symptoms of BII improved after en-bloc capsulectomy, the evidence regarding its efficacy is still lacking.
-Sadly, en-bloc capsulectomy can even cause more problems – including puncturing the lung during the procedure.

-Scientists have also found that your BMI and your implant characteristics could be related to a greater level of improvement in symptoms after explantation.
-That being said, a lot more research is necessary to evaluate the role of explantation in breast implant illness.
+Researchers have also found that your BMI and your implant characteristics could be related to an improvement in symptoms after explantation.
+That being said, a lot more research is necessary to evaluate the role of explantation for breast implant illness.